Brazilian brewer Ambev second-quarter profit up 8.5%, beats forecasts

-SAO PAULO (Reuters) - Brazilian beverages firm Ambev SA (ABEV3.SA) reported a better-than-expected 8.5% rise in second-quarter net profit on Thursday, helped mostly by lower financial expenses.
+SAO PAULO (Reuters) - Brazilian beverages firm Ambev SA (ABEV3.SA) reported a better than expected 8.5% rise in second-quarter net profit on Thursday, helped mostly by lower financial expenses and stronger revenue.

 The Latin American unit of Anheuser Busch InBev (ABI.BR) said total net income reached 2.616 billion reais ($693.42 million), ahead of a consensus estimate of 2.286 billion reais ($606.58 million) compiled by Refinitiv.